ravi-kumar7/documentation/docs/bank-connect/fraud.md

 # BankConnect: Fraud

-There are some frauds which are detected at the first step when the statement file is successfully uploaded, while there are some which are detected at a later stage when transactions are extracted and analyzed.
+There are some frauds which are detected at the first step when the statement file is successfully uploaded, these are called **Metadata frauds** and are returned as a response to upload API.

+Examples of a metadata `fraud_type` is `author_fraud`, which indicates that author of the document is not a trusted source for this bank statement.

+Other fraud checks require analysis over the extracted transactions and are hence available (along with the **Metadata frauds**) in the `fraud_type` array in `fraud` field in all transaction APIs.

 There is usually a field `fraud_type` that indicates the fraud type.
 The list of possible `fraud_type` values can be acquired on request from the FinBox team.